DrBlury/protobuf-vsc-extension/docs/completions.md

 #### Supported CEL Functions

-The extension provides completions for common CEL functions:
+The extension provides completions for all CEL functions as defined in the [CEL Language Specification](https://github.com/google/cel-spec/blob/master/doc/langdef.md):

 **Field Presence:**
 - `has(this.field)` - Check if a field is set